ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 ## Evaluator

 An _evaluator_ converts an abstract syntax term into a value.
 As noted earlier, values represent valid interpretation results.
 If an evaluator produces anything besides a value, something went wrong.
 Either the input is invalid, the evaluator is written wrong, or the language definition is problematic.
-We'll talk about these issues later.
+We'll talk more about these issues later.
 For now, let's look at an evaluator where everything works as it should.

 How should the evaluator be constructed?
 The data type defined for the abstract syntax gives us a big clue.
 If the constructors from the data type define every possible AST element, then defining an evaluator for each element of the data type should do the trick.
 We need to define how the interpreter behaves on each constructor from the `AE` datatype.

-First, lets get the `eval` signature down.
+First, let's get the `eval` signature down.
 Our evaluator will take an element of `AE` and produce a value, where a value is defined as a number.
 In the AST, numbers are of the form `(Num n)` where `n` is a Haskell `Int`.
-Unfortunately, we can't capture value-ness in our signaturep, so we'll just say that `eval` returns  `Maybe AE`.
+Unfortunately, we can't capture value-ness in our signature, so we'll just say that `eval` returns  `Maybe AE`.
 We'll use `Maybe` to allow `eval` to return a value or an error.
 The signature for `eval` is:

 ```haskell
 eval :: AE -> Maybe AE